luoq4/codinginterview/InterviewSuggestions.md

 While recruiters look for keywords, engineers usually look for technical details like algorithms, techniques and some niche skills.
 The projects/experiences section, with technical implementation descriptions, is another vital part of the resume and perhaps the most conclusive one.

 #### Keywords
-For most of time, the initial machince/HR screen is inevitable.
+For most of the time, the initial machine/HR screen is inevitable.
 As some of you may know, if your resume is submitted as an internal referral, the machine screen may not apply to your resume but HR screen can also happen regardless your resume is an external or internal application.
 Most HR screen will focus on a list of keywords and if your resume doesn't have them, it could be filtered out.
 Some people call this [Buzzwords Screen](https://qz.com/229570/here-are-most-valuable-skills-in-americas-tech-job-market/).
 If you are looking for a CS related job, a resume with Electrical Engineering major is more like to be filtered out than an Electrical Engineering major with a specialization in Computer Science or Computer Science Engineering.
 I know this sounds unfair as I met a lot of people with different majors doing a great job in software/web development, but when the job market is crowded with applicants and the headcounts are limited, a company has to follow its rules to put CS major as its first priority.

 Knowing this fact, wording becomes a vital part of your resume.